 The countryside outside Limassol, 19km west of the city, is home to one of the island's most breathtaking archaeological site: the ancient Kingdom of Kourion (Curium).
 The remains of this ancient kingdom features a spectacular Greco-Roman Theatre perched high on hilltop and built in the 2nd century BC.
 Take time to enjoy views of the Limassol coastline from above, and if you’re visiting Cyprus in the summer, be sure to head here to enjoy a musical and theatrical performance under starry skies.

 Near the old port in the central hub of the city, the Limassol Medieval Castle attracts visitors from near and far.
 Interestingly, its famed as the spot where in 1191, Richard the Lionheart allegedly married Queen Berengaria of Navarre and crowned her Queen of England.
 Another castle worth visiting is the grand Kolossi castle, which once served as the Grand Commandery of the Knights Templar and later as the headquarters for the Knights of the Order of St. John of Jerusalem.

 Plenty of museums in Limassol tell tales of days gone by.
 Be sure to visit the Cyprus Medieval Museum and the Limassol Municipal Museum of Folk Art, where rooms are specially staged to display old clothes and utensils realistically.

-There are many beautiful long stretches of beaches throughout the district including Governors beach, Amathous Beach, Ladys Mile and Pissouri Beach.
-Most Limassol beaches contain water sports for all the family and have useful amenities such as changing rooms, showers, cafes and bars.
+Limassol is blessed with beautiful long stretches of beach to enjoy carefree days soaking up the sun.
+Take a plunge at Governor’s beach, Dasoudi Beach, Lady’s Mile and Pissouri Beach (in the nearby village of Pissouri).
+Most Limassol beaches feature water sports for all the family and useful amenities such as changing rooms, showers, cafes and bars.